the-ride-never-ends/gguf-tools/README.md

 ***
 ### `image_diff_heatmapper_mk2`

 Takes a specified layer from two large language models, normalizes their tensor values, takes their difference, then maps them to a heatmap raster.
-Grayscale is the most appropriate output, as it can then be turned into a false color image using GIS mapping software such as QGIS or ArcGIS.
+Grayscale is the most appropriate output (although other options are available, as it can then be turned into a false color image using GIS mapping software such as QGIS or ArcGIS.
 Heatmaps of differences are useful for intuitively identifying the impact that fine-tuning has had on an instruct model.
+Use with the associated batch file `program_start_image_diff_heatmapper_mk2` is recommended

-Here's an example in QGIS of a false color heatmap (`grayscale`) of the differences in Block 21's Attention K layer between Llama-2-7b 8-bit and Llama-2-Chat-7b 8-bit.
+Here's an example in QGIS of a false color heatmap (`grayscale`) of the differences between Llama-2-7b 8-bit and Llama-2-Chat-7b 8-bit in their Block 21 Attention K layer.
 ![attn_q with no pants on](assets/diff_heatmap_example.png)

 Direct differences and differences in deviations from other central tendency (e.g. Median) are forthcoming.

+**Examples:**

+`image_diff_heatmapper_mk2.py model1.gguf model2.gguf output.weight --comparison_type=mean --color_mode=grayscale --output_path=out.png` - Compare the differences in `output.weight` between

 ***